Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year CS Ph.D. student at Stanford University, advised by Prof. Kunle Olukotun.
-My research interest is broadly in computer networks, distributed systems, computer architecture, and machine learning.
+My research interest is broadly in computer networks, distributed systems, and machine learning.
 In addition, I have also had the privilege to work with:
 - Prof. Keith Winstein, on the Stanford Stagecast project
 - Prof. Kayvon Fatahalian, on human-centered virtual communication
 - Prof. Muhammad Shahbaz, on infrastructure for ML in the data plane